vetsuisse-unibe/NGS-course-docs/dataFormat.md

 #### zip files

-First lets create a new directory to store the zip files we will be downloading.
+First lets create a new directory to store the zip files we will be downloading from the Bioinformatics server.
 Create a new folder called fastqc_html in your home directory on mac.

 ```
 mkdir fastqc_html